infobip/mobile-messaging-cordova-plugin/README.md

 ## Migration guide from 0.x.x

+### Changed configuration
+Now for android you will have to set `Firebase Sender ID` via `config.xml` and not via javascript configuration.
+Refer to [Quick start guide](#quick-start-guide) for more details.

 ### Changed events

 | Events removed from 0.x.x | Event to use instead in 1.x.x |